Attend an asylum screening

 Find out about call charges

-If the asylum registration location does not know you’re coming you may not be seen.
+Do not attend an asylum registration location without a screening appointment.
+If the asylum registration location does not know you’re coming, you may not be seen.

-If you’re helping a child register their own asylum claim, only you can go with them to their appointment.
+If you’re helping a child register their own asylum claim, you can go with them to their screening appointment.

-You must bring the documents you need for your application.
+You must also bring the documents you need for your application.

-You cannot get financial help for travel to or from the asylum intake unit.
+You cannot get financial help for travel to or from the asylum registration location.

 Tell the appointment service if your situation changes before your appointment date, for example if you can no longer stay where you are living.